 We created identical test beds for both devices with two Dell PowerEdge R710 rack servers, both running Microsoft Windows Server® 2008 R2 with Hyper-V as the underlying hypervisor, using cluster shared volumes with failover enabled.
 Each Dell PowerEdge R710 ran eight Windows Server 2008 R2 virtual machines (VMs).
-The first Dell PowerEdge R710 ran a Microsoft Exchange Server 2007 VM (which we ran using an Exchange Server 2007 Iometer workload), a file service VM (which we ran a file server Iometer workload against), and six other background VMs that were active but not under load.
-The second Dell PowerEdge R710 ran a Microsoft SQL Server 2008 VM (which we ran using a Microsoft SQL Server 2008 OLTP Iometer workload), an additional file service VM (which we ran a file server Iometer workload against), and six other background VMs that were active but not under load.
+The first Dell PowerEdge R710 ran a Microsoft Exchange Server 2007 VM (which we ran using an Exchange Server 2007 lometer workload), a file service VM (which we ran a file server lometer workload against), and six other background VMs that were active but not under load.
+The second Dell PowerEdge R710 ran a Microsoft SQL Server 2008 OLTP lometer workload), an additional file service VM (which we ran a file server lometer workload against), and six other background VMs that not under load.
 In the event that one server went offline, all workloads would continue to operate on the online server without user intervention.
 Both arrays use iSCSI technology for their connection to the servers.
 We ran all the workloads simultaneously on each Dell PowerEdge R710 server.
 The Dell PowerVault MD3220i supports 6Gbps drive technology, while the Dell PowerVault MD3000i supports 3Gbps drive technology.

-We installed a combination of commonly used Microsoft applications on our background virtual machines (those VMs that were active but not under load), including Microsoft SharePoint®, Microsoft Internet Information Server, Microsoft DHCP server, and Microsoft Active Directory®.
+We installed a combination of commonly used Microsoft applications on our background virtual machines (those VMs that were active but not under load), including Microsoft SharePoint[®], Microsoft Internet Information Server, Microsoft DHCP server, and Microsoft Active Directory[®].
 We list all of the specific applications we used in Appendix A.